syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM!-occurs when number is not a valid hexadecimal number and when places is negative.
+'#NUM!'-occurs when number is not a valid hexadecimal number and when places is negative.

-#VALUE!-occurs when places is non-numeric.
+'#VALUE!'-occurs when places is non-numeric.

 ### Date and Time formulas